davidawad/davidawad.github.io/about.md

 - I teach graduate computer security at Georgia Tech
 - I scout startup deals for venture funds
 - I help government officials with public policy
-- I attend law school part-time at NWCU
+- I attend law school part-time

 You're welcome to take a look at my [LinkedIn](https://www.linkedin.com/in/davidaawad/) profile for more information.
 I also try to [contribute to open source projects](https://github.com/davidawad) when I can.